Nacnano/thai-context-llm-benchmark/README.md

     - Tried implementing the pipeline for generating image scene graphs from plain images (use gemini api)
   - TODO :
     - Use image segmentation (ex.
 SAM) for segmenting the image before generating the image scene graph (because using the bounding box from the generated image scene graph is inaccurate)
-    - Implement the whole pipeline from the Photo to the Question
+    - Implement the rest of the automation pipeline from the Photo to the Question

 ## Prompts